 What is the arson defense?

 Picture a situation where your home has been destroyed by a fire.
 Not only is your home gone, but your personal possessions were in your home as well.
-Your life has been turned upside down by this event, but you believe everything will be alright because you have homeowner’s insurance.
-So what do you do, you submit your claim to your insurance company and you expect that your insurance company will pay your claim quickly so that you can move on with your life.
+Your life has been turned upside down by this event, but you believe everything will be ok because you have homeowner’s insurance.
+So what do you do?
+You submit your claim to your insurance company and you expect that your insurance company will pay your claim quickly so that you can move on with your life.
 Some time goes by, and your insurance company notifies you that it is investigating the claim for possible foul play.
-A few more weeks go by and BAM! your insurance company denies your claim on the basis of a bogus arson accusation.
+A few more weeks go by and you receive notice that your insurance company has denied your claim on the basis of arson.

 Unfortunately, this sad tale happens more often than you think.
 The arson defense is a common tactic that insurance companies assert to avoid having to pay insurance claims.
 Tragically, this type of accusation happens at the worst possible time.
 Despite their familial-esque advertisements, insurance companies do not take your personal wellbeing into consideration.
 To an insurance company your claim is just a policy number with words on a piece of paper.
 The insurance company is always looking for a way out of paying your claim, and the arson defense is a favorite in fire cases.